Deep-MI/fsqc/README.md

 - A working installation of Freesurfer 6.0 must be sourced.

-- At least one structural MR image that was processed with Freesurfer 6.0.
+- At least one structural MR image that was processed with Freesurfer 6.0 or FastSurfer (including the surface pipeline).

 - A Python version >= 3.5 is required to run this script.